thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: Target specific fixes and restored travis builds.
+releasenote: Added functions helpers thanks to Francesco Agati.
-version: 0.20.1
+version: 0.21.0
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core